 Ongoing Conservation Programs

-LEARN MORE: As seen in the National Zoological Association of America Journal, "No Tall Tale: The Plight of Giraffe" by Katy Massey, Conservation Coordinator.
+LEARN MORE: As seen in the National Zoological Association of America Journal, "No Tall Tale: The Silent Plight of Giraffe" by Katy Massey, Conservation Coordinator.

 Penguin Conservation; Dyer Island Conservation TrustFounded in 2006, the Dyer Island Conservation Trust (DICT) is located on the southern tip of South Africa, to address the growing issues facing local wildlife.
 The Dyer Island ecosystem is home to thousands of seabirds including the iconic African Penguin, Cape Fur Seals, Great White Sharks and Southern Right Whales.
 Many of these species have been labeled as Endangered, (likely it will become extinct.)
 Populations are threatened by pollution, decline in fish abundance, coastal development, and oil spills.
 Virginia Safari Park has had 3 healthy chicks hatch between 2017-2018 alone.
 We also work with the Zoological Association of America’s African Penguin Animal Management Program and provides financial assistance to the Dyer Island Conservation Trust to help save wild Penguin populations.